Frederik IV, King of Denmark and Norway

 by Susan Flantzer © Unofficial Royalty 2020

-Frederik IV, King of Denmark and Norway is known for making two bigamous marriages.
+Frederik IV, King of Denmark and Norway is known for having two bigamous marriages.
 He was the eldest of the four sons and the eldest of the seven children of Christian V, King of Denmark and Norway and Charlotte Amalie of Hesse-Kassel.
 He was born on October 11, 1671, at Copenhagen Castle in Copenhagen, Denmark.
 Frederik was the Crown Prince of Denmark from birth.

 Frederik had six younger siblings: